Circumcircle: Location relative to the triangle

-These locational features can be seen by considering the trilinear or barycentric coordinates given above for the circumcenter: all three coordinates are positive for any interior point, at least one coordinate is negative for any exterior point, and one coordinate is zero and two are positive for a non-vertex point on a side of the triangle.
+These locational features can be seen by considering the trilinear or barycentric coordinates given below for the circumcenter: all three coordinates are positive for any interior point, at least one coordinate is negative for any exterior point, and one coordinate is zero and two are positive for a non-vertex point on a side of the triangle.

 Angles

 The angles which the circumscribed circle forms with the sides of the triangle coincide with angles at which sides meet each other.
 The side opposite angle α meets the circle twice: once at each end; in each case at angle α (similarly for the other two angles).
 This is due to the alternate segment theorem, which states that the angle between the tangent and chord equals the angle in the alternate segment.